Cryptolens/docs/getting-started/new-product.md

 id as well.

 ## Product Id
-When you start implementing SKM Client API into your code, you will need to provide a `ProductId`, which is simply a number used to identify your product.
+When you start implementing Cryptolens Client API into your code, you will need to provide a `ProductId`, which is simply a number used to identify your product.

 One of the ways to get the product id is to: